Benson-Gikonyo/requirement-analysis/README.md

 ##Key Activities in Requirement Analysis
 1. Requirement Gathering

--Collects high-level requirements from stakeholders, clients, and end users.
+-Here, high level requirements are collected  from stakeholders, clients, and end users.

 -Focuses on understanding the goals, expectations, and business needs.